GilOliveira/giloliveira.net/content/en/authors/gil/_index.md

 superuser: true

 # Role/position/tagline
-role: MSc Student Researcher in Systems Bioengineering
+role: Research Fellow in Systems Bioengineering

 # Organizations/Affiliations to show in About widget
 organizations: